-If you prefer wandering through the city’s streets and discovering all the interesting sights in them, instead of looking for a specific landmark, we have a tour that will show you exactly what historic streets need to wander around: “Explore the Heart of Old Vienna”.
+If you prefer wandering through the city’s streets and discovering all the interesting sights in them, instead of looking for a specific landmark, we have a tour that will show which historic streets you need to wander around: “Explore the Heart of Old Vienna”.

-The narrow alleys all around the city center all have stories that explain the Viennese history.
-Each nook and corner have some interesting facts that you can learn, and which will give you interesting insights into the landmarks that you can see in your surroundings.
+The narrow alleys all around the city center all have stories that explain Viennese history.
+Each nook and corner has some interesting facts that you can learn, and which will give you interesting insights into the landmarks that you can see in your surroundings.

-One of the most interesting and important streets is surely Hoher Markt (high market), which is as old as Vienna is — it was a part of Vindobona, a Roman settlement that existed from the 1st to the 5th-century A.C.
+One of the most interesting and important streets is surely Hoher Markt (high market), which is as old as Vienna — it was a part of Vindobona, a Roman settlement that existed from the 1st to the 5th century A.C.

 Even though it was once a part of the Roman settlement, there are no ruins to be seen today except in the underground museum.
 But everywhere you turn you’ll see some amazing buildings!
 Some of the most impressive things to see here are the Wedding Fountain and the amazing Ankeruhr — a large gilded clock in Art Nouveau style that shows different figures crossing the bridge each hour and plays music in the background.